softlayer/jumpgate/developer-guide.md

 $ mkdir jumpgate/compute/drivers/my_driver
 {% endhighlight %}

-Next, we're going to create an \_\_init\_\_.py within that directory.
-This is the file that Jumpgate is going to load.
-We could jam all of our code into it, but that's going to get extremely large for some projects, such as Nova Compute.
-So instead, we're mostly going to be importing classes from other modules into scope.
+Next, we're going to create a \_\_init\_\_.py within that directory.
+Here, you could jam all of your code into it, but that's going to get extremely clunky for some projects (such as Nova Compute).
+And since Jumpgate loads this file, we're going to be importing classes from other modules instead.

 To start, make this the contents of your \_\_init\_\_.py file:

 {% highlight python %}
 from .index import IndexV2